alfred8jones/RoamAutoPair/README.md

 # Roam Disable Auto Pair

-Now you can disable the auto completed pairs of double brackets and parentheses!
+Now you can disable the auto completed pairs of brackets and parentheses!